Kyriosity/read-write/README+/software/tests/asQA/README.md

 - UI has no programming language (like other amorphous themes).
 - Some languages (SQL) or markup (HTML) aren't suited to describe tests or are too obsolete (mostly to be maintained).
-- A domain may be written in a set of languages, or similar requirements implemented with different tools (e.g. JavaScript for front- and Java for backend).
+- A domain may be written in a set of languages, or similar requirements implemented with different tools (e.g., JavaScript for front-end and Java for backend).

 Solution?
 Any popular language has some mainstream frameworks.
-Many frameworks also allow UI tests and modules written in any language.<sup>🏛️</sup>\
+Many frameworks also allow tests of UI, units/modules written in other languages, or API.<sup>🏛️</sup>

-&nbsp;&nbsp;&nbsp;&nbsp;<sup>🏛️</sup> <sub>E.g. even old and rare languages got test support as fastly found for reference [Cobol-check](https://github.com/openmainframeproject/cobol-check).</sub>
+&nbsp; &nbsp; &nbsp;<sup>🏛️</sup> <samp> E.g., even old and rare languages got test support as fastly found for reference [Cobol-check](https://github.com/openmainframeproject/cobol-check).</samp>

 ## Automation

 <blockquote><b>Programmatic ≠ automated.</b><br />But tests are the intrinsic subject of automation when applicable and beneficial.</blockquote>

-// ToBe written
+// ToBe written 🚧

 ## Down to the practice